Doctor of Philosophy

 The Emporia State University (ESU) Office of Graduate Studies and Research and the School of Library and Information Management (SLIM) jointly administer the Doctor of Philosophy Degree in Library and Information Management.
 The degree is designed to prepare scholars for leadership in teaching, research, and administration in higher education, information organizations, and related fields.

-The doctoral program handbook, which provides detailed information about requirements and applying to the ESU Office of Graduate Studies and Research and the School of Library and Information Management, is currently under revision and will be linked to this page as soon as revisions are complete.
-The program accepts new students every even-numbered year with the next cohort beginning in the fall of 2014.
-Applications for the 2014 cohort are being accepted now.
+The Doctoral Program Handbook (2018) provides detailed information about program requirements and applying to the ESU Office of Graduate Studies and Research and the School of Library and Information Management.
+The program accepts new students every even-numbered year with the next cohort beginning in the fall of 2020.
+Applications will begin June 1, 2019.
+Please click on "Application Instructions" below for more details.

 Applicants are accepted based on their educational achievement, experience, and interests.
 The program requires a minimum of 56 credit hours for the doctoral degree.
 Applicants must have already completed a master’s degree (in any related discipline) of at least 34 credit hours to meet ESU’s requirement of 90 graduate credits for the degree.